Autodesk-Forge/forge-bim360-data.connector.dashboard/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/xiaodongliang/forge-bim360-data.connector.dashboard)

 ## Limitation
-1. The sample also place a hold with Callback feature of Data Connector API.
-The callback will not triggered when a job completes, or fails.
+1. The sample also place a hold with [Callback feature of Data Connector API](/server/endpoints/job_callback.js).
+The callback will triggered when a job completes, or fails.
 You can decide what you want to do with the sample, or with your own sample.

 ## Tips & Tricks